neontapir/managertools-logging/README.md

 Other commands include:

+- `move`, for moving people to a different team
 - `depart`, for moving people to the `zzz_departed` folder

+The advantage of using these move commands is that it will add a diary entry indicating the team change.

 - `last`, for displaying the person's last diary entry
 - `open`, for loading the diary log file into the default text editor